-On appointment of principal contractor, they will consider use of a consolidation centre.
+On appointment of principal contractor, they will consider use of a off-site holding areas or waiting points.

 e.
 Delivery numbers should be minimised where possible.
 Please investigate the use of construction material consolidation centres, and/or delivery by water/rail if appropriate.